1. Home

 Before you crank your heater or air conditioner, consider what else you can do.
 Can you open a window, put on or take off a sweater or turn on a fan to stay comfortable?
 It can take much less energy to heat or cool a room or a person than a whole house.

 And, don’t sacrifice your well-being or your home’s integrity to save a few dollars.
 If you can’t sleep at a money-saving thermostat setting, it might not be worth feeling poorly all season long.
-If you can save money by not heating a poorly insulated part of your house, you might want to anyway if it means you won’t have frozen pipes during the winter.
+If you can save money by not heating a poorly insulated part of your house, you might want to anyway if it means your pipes won’t freeze.

 Heat and Cool Your Home for Less With Solar